-The bill seeks to improve salary competitiveness for ferry system collective bargaining units in Washington State by revising existing laws related to salary surveys and collective bargaining processes.
+The bill aims to improve salary competitiveness for ferry system collective bargaining units in Washington State by amending existing laws related to salary surveys and collective bargaining processes.
 It removes specific geographic references to states along the West Coast and British Columbia for salary comparisons, allowing for a broader interpretation of comparable positions.
-The Office of Financial Management is mandated to conduct comprehensive salary and fringe benefit surveys for ferry employees, utilizing a nationally recognized firm to ensure that compensation remains competitive with both public and private sector employees.
-The results of these surveys will inform collective bargaining negotiations, which are also subject to new timelines and procedures, including alignment with the biennial budget cycle.
+The Office of Financial Management is mandated to conduct comprehensive salary and fringe benefit surveys for ferry employees, ensuring their compensation remains competitive with both public and private sector employees.
+These surveys will be carried out by a nationally recognized firm and will inform collective bargaining negotiations.

 Statutes affected: